 So, how well do the orthotics work?
 The entire point of an orthotic is to alleviate pain while you are walking or running so that you are able to engage in exercise without being held back by chronic foot pain.
 The orthotic may not be capable of fixing the pain in your foot when you are not wearing your orthotic-laden shoes, but while the orthotics are on your feet, chances are your feet will feel better.

 In the end, it is possible that using an orthotic can help you get back in action and reduce foot pain.
 However, that doesn’t mean that an orthotic is going to fix your problem for good.
-If you are dealing with ongoing foot pain, give NRG Atheletes Therapy Fitness a call to find out how we can help you get back on your feet and feeling your best.
+If you are dealing with ongoing foot pain, contact NRG Atheletes Therapy Fitness to find out how we can help you get back on your feet and feeling your best.